 Test mode offers basic debugging functionality where you can test the results of a script by entering values to test as input to the script.

-Be aware that depending on the contents of a script, sometimes a script can fail upon testing but still run successfully when deployed and executed on an agent.
-This may happen if, for example, you do not have a default value set for a global variable that obtains its value upon running.
+Be aware that depending on the contents of a script, sometimes a script can fail when testing but still run successfully when deployed and executed on an agent.
+This may happen if, for example, you do not have a default value set for a global variable that obtains its value when running.

 The script used for testing has a size limitation of 51200 bytes.
 This limit does not apply beyond testing.